-Figure 7 depicts how ZES LDAP protects the same COTS FPGA.
-When an SEL occurrence is detected by any one of ZES LDAPs, a flag signal is sent to OBC (On-Board-Computer) to demand the disconnection of 5V bus from other components.
+From the above case with the I/O issue, performing a laser test to evaluate ZES' solution integrated into conventional Current Limiter, as depicted in below Figure 7.
+When an SEL occurrence is detected by any LDAP, a flag signal is sent to OBC (On-Board-Computer) to demand the disconnection of 5V bus from other components.
+Note that ZES' solution may have several flag (Power Good, PG) signal variations depending on the complexity of FPGA.